-Health care is a rapidly expanding sector that offers diverse career opportunities.
-Graduates are employed in clinical, allied health, community and corporate areas.
+Health care courses are available in Australia through online and mixed-mode study.
+Graduates are employed in clinical, allied health, community and corporate roles.

-Many health courses can be studied 100% online.
-For those that can’t, mixed-mode study is generally available.
+Some health courses can be studied 100% online.
+For those that can’t, mixed-mode study is often available.
 Australian universities and colleges do their best to support distance learning.

 - Whether a program is fully online depends on professional requirements.